Compare Small Business Loans

 You cannot use a SBA microloan to refinance existing debt or to purchase real estate.
-If you need to refinance debt or purchase real estate, you should consider other SBA loan programs, such as a 7(a) loan or 504 loan.
+If you need to refinance debt or purchase real estate, consider other SBA loan programs, such as the 7(a) or 504 loans.

-Terms and rates for SBA microloans will depend on which lender you are using.
-The SBA does set some maximums in regards to the amount you can borrow and how long you have to pay.
+While terms and rates for SBA microloans will depend on which lender you’re using, the SBA does set maximum loan amounts and repayment timelines.
 Beyond that, the interest rates, fees and collateral requirements are left up to the discretion of your lender.

-Each lender will set their own eligibility standards for the microloan program.
+Each lender will set their own SBA eligibility requirements for the microloan program.
 However, businesses generally must meet the following criteria:

-- Be a for-profit small business (non-profit childcare centers may also be eligible)
+- Be a startup, newly-established or growing for-profit small business (nonprofit childcare centers may also be eligible)

 - Located in an area served by the lender